jeroanan/Barnard68/README.md

 ## 1. The Scripts

-hackernews.rkt – get stories from Hackernews wikipedia.rkt – search and
+hackernews.rkt – get top stories from Hackernews
-read Wikipedia articles

-barnard68.rkt provides a module language to the other scripts and so isn’t designed to be run directly.
+wikimedia.rkt – search and read wikimedia articles.
+This script provides a reader language that can be used to easily integrate to wikimedia.
+The following very simple scripts are provided with this repo that demonstrate how to do this:

+* wikipedia.rkt

+* wiktionary.rkt

+bbcnews.rkt – read BBC news RSS feeds.
+This script also provids a very simple reader language that allows for easy integration with furhter BBC news RSS feeds.
+The following are provided here:

+* bbcnews-tech.rkt

+* bbcnews-topstories.rkt

+* bbcnews-uk.rkt

+* bbcnews-world.rkt

+Note that since the bbcnews\* scripts just fetch and parse RSS feeds, the links that they present are merely http links to the BBC news webesite.

 ## 2. How to use